Skip to content

 About

-At the beginning of every new academic year, Councilmember John Lee invites interested schools and organizations to submit proposals for their students to participate in a unique cost-free arts education opportunity called the “Making Movies that Matter (MMTM)” Youth Short Film Festival and artist-in-residence (AIR) program.
-This experience is driven by a wonderful collaboration between Councilmember Lee, our talented team of artists-in-residence (AIR) and several powerful community partners such as the Department of Cultural Affairs (DCA), the Los Angeles Unified School District (LAUSD) and Valley Relics Museum.
+At the beginning of every new academic year, Councilmember John Lee invites interested schools and organizations to submit proposals for their students to participate in a unique cost-free arts education opportunity called the “Making Movies that Matter (MMTM)” Youth Short Film Festival which features a unique artist-in-residence (AIR) program.
+This experience is driven by a dynamic collaboration between Councilmember Lee, our talented team of artists-in-residence (AIR) and several committed community partners such as the Department of Cultural Affairs (DCA), the Los Angeles Unified School District (LAUSD) and the Valley Relics Museum.

 MMTM to Date